Particles Unit

 in a manner similar to that used for mesh-based solution variables.
 To

-define a particle attribute, add to a Config
+define a particle attribute, add to a Config file a line of the form

 For attributes that are meant to merely sample and record the state of